hmwakeling/hmwakeling.github.io/_pages/cv.md

 {% include base_path %}

-Please see my [LinkedIn](https://www.linkedin.com/in/hmwakeling/) for a complete CV, or email me at [hannah dot wakeling at physics dot oxford dot ac dot uk for a (specialised) copy.
+Please see my [LinkedIn](https://www.linkedin.com/in/hmwakeling/) for a complete CV, or email me at 'hannah dot wakeling at physics dot oxford dot ac dot uk' for a (specialised) copy.

 Employment
 ------